JamBelg/JamBelg/README.md

 # Hi there! 👋 I'm Jamel Belgacem

 Welcome to my GitHub profile!
-I'm a passionate machine learning engineer, constantly exploring new technologies and collaborations for exciting projects.
+I'm a passionate data & machine learning engineer, constantly exploring new technologies and collaborations for exciting projects.

 ## 🚀 About Me